Basionym: Robinia sepium Jacq.

-Trees can also be established rapidly from cuttings, using stakes of 5-6 months of age, 1.5 m long and with a diameter of 3.5-4.0 cm.
-If the moisture is adequate, foliage will appear in four weeks.
-For living fences, use stakes 1.5-2.5 m long with diameters of 5-10 cm, planted 1.5-5.0 m apart to 20 cm depth.
+However, trees are normally established from cuttings, using stakes of 5‒6 months of age, 1.5 m long and with a diameter of 3.5‒4.0 cm.
+If the moisture is adequate, foliage will appear in 4 weeks.
+For living fences, use stakes 1.5‒2.5 m long with diameters of 5‒10 cm, planted 1.5‒5.0 m apart to 20 cm depth.
 For densely planted protein banks, use stakes 50 cm long and six months of age.
 Various planting patterns can be used e.g. double rows or triangular.
-Plant populations range from 4,000-10,000 trees/ha.
+Plant populations range from 4,000 to 10,000 trees/ha.
 Very high densities are used in small protein banks.
 The direction of planting should be east to west to maximise sunlight interception.

-As green manure, 15 t/ha/year of leaf biomass can provide the equivalent of 40 kg/ha/year N to companion crops and pastures.
-Tolerant of low soil fertility , but will respond to lime on soils with high Al saturation.
+As green manure, 15 t/ha/year of leaf biomass can provide the equivalent of 40 kg N/ha/year to companion crops and forages.
+Tolerant of some low soil fertility (but not productive; will respond to lime on low pH soils.

-Will not spread under grazing as recruiting seedlings will not compete strongly with established grasses and are easily killed by grazing livestock.
+Will not spread under grazing as recruiting seedlings, if there are any, will not compete strongly with established grasses and are easily killed by grazing livestock.

-Aggressive pioneer species following slash and burn agriculture in native range.
-Limited seed production in exotic locations due to lack of pollinators and unsuitable environments for seed set may limit weed risk.
+Aggressive pioneer species following slash and burn agriculture in its native range.
+Limited seed production in exotic locations due to lack of pollinators and unsuitable environments for seed set limits weed risk.
 Severe weed in Jamaica, but not reported as a weed elsewhere.

 High nutritive value.
-Crude protein content 18-30% and in vitro digestibility of 60-65%.
-With the exception of palatability , variability in nutritive quality among provenances has not been assessed.
+Crude protein content 18‒30% and in vitro digestibility 60‒65%.
+With the exception of palatability, variability in nutritive quality among provenances has not been assessed.

 Evidence of toxicity under practical feeding conditions is limited.
 The balance of evidence suggests that the plant may be toxic to non-ruminants but conclusive evidence of toxicity to ruminants under normal feeding is lacking.

-Annual leaf DM production varies from 2-20 t/ha/year, depending on a wide range of factors.
-In fodder plots, annual yields of 5-16 t/ha of leaf DM, or up to 43 t/ha fresh leaves have been obtained.
-In Nigeria, gliricidia hedgerows interplanted with 4 rows of Panicum grasses yielded 20 t/ha/year of total DM (grass and gliricidia).
+Annual leaf DM production varies from 2 to 20 t/ha/year, depending on a wide range of factors.
+In fodder plots, annual yields of 5‒16 t/ha of leaf DM, or up to 43 t/ha fresh leaves have been obtained.
+In Nigeria, gliricidia hedgerows interplanted with 4 rows of Megathrysus maximus yielded 20 t/ha/year of total DM (grass and gliricidia).